JOHN A. CAVANAGH SCHOLARSHIP FUND

 In 2001, the Contractors’ Association of Greater New York, Inc. (“CAGNY”) created a college scholarship fund to enhance educational opportunities for tomorrow’s construction industry leaders.
 The fund was named the John A. Cavanagh Scholarship Fund (the “JAC Scholarship Fund” or the “Fund”) in honor of John A. Cavanagh, a founding member of CAGNY, its past Chairman for over 20 years, and a Chairman Emeritus.
 Sadly, John passed away in 2012; a great loss for CAGNY and the New York City construction industry at large.

-Each year, the Fund presents a scholarship award to several worthy high school seniors, four of whom this year shall be children of persons employed by one of the eligible CAGNY member firms (the “CAGNY Family Scholarship Award”), and two of whom shall be economically disadvantaged students enrolled in a New York City Public High School (the “NYC Public High School Award”).
+Each year, the Fund presents a scholarship award to several worthy high school seniors, seven of whom this year shall be children of persons employed by one of the eligible CAGNY member firms (the “CAGNY Family Scholarship Award”), and two of whom shall be economically disadvantaged students enrolled in a New York City Public High School (the “NYC Public High School Award”).

 The Scholarship Awards

-Each of the four CAGNY Family Scholarship Awards shall be in the amount of $3,000 per year, for up to four years of undergraduate-level study; the NYC Public High School Awards shall each be in the amount of $1,500 per year, for up to four years of undergraduate-level study.
-Recipients of the awards may attend any accredited two or four-year college, university or approved trade school.
+Each of the seven CAGNY Family Scholarship Awards shall be in the amount of $3,000 per year, for up to four years of undergraduate-level study; the NYC Public High School Awards shall each be in the amount of $1,500 per year, for up to four years of undergraduate-level study.
+Recipients may attend any accredited two or four-year college, university or approved trade school.

 Application packets must be received by the Contractors’ Association of Greater New York to: 950 Third Avenue, 15th Floor, New York, New York 10022, or via email to: firstname.lastname@example.org, Attn: Dawn Zanichelli (best method), or via fax (212-2954-5197) by no later than April 15, 2022.